 When the hours of engine operation equal the programmed service interval setting, the wrench icon will flash for 5 seconds each time the engine is started.
 When this feature is enabled, it provides a convenient reminder to perform routine maintenance.
+See page 42.

 The service interval is programmed at 50 hours at the factory.
-Use the following procedure to change the service interval.